Show Men Christ, Don’t Fix Their Behavior

 Help Men Develop a Love for God’s Word

 Disciples are “pupils.”
-They are students of Jesus.
+They are students and followers of Jesus.
 They are men who desire to become more like Christ.
 To become like Him, they must first know Him.

 Some groups study Christian books (like those offered by Man in the Mirror, for which we are grateful), but book studies, fellowship groups, and prayer partner groups are no substitute for bringing men into direct contact with the living Lord through His living Word.